John Rigas: Illness and death

 On December 14, 2015, Rigas' lawyers announced that he was terminally ill with bladder cancer and had between one and six months to live.
-Rigas was diagnosed with the cancer prior to his conviction and, under his sentencing, could seek compassionate release if he had less than three months to live.
+Rigas was diagnosed with cancer before his conviction and, under his sentencing, could seek compassionate release if he had less than three months to live.
 Judge Kimba Wood issued an order allowing for Rigas's release on February 19, 2016.
 Rigas was alive and well enough to make public appearances by June 2016.

 Rigas died in Coudersport, Pennsylvania, on September 30, 2021, at the age of 96.